 Leveraging current technologies for small business marketing is the best way to go.
 When you employ mobile strategies, your audience will have the information they look for in the palm of their hands.
 You don’t have to create your own apps to make that a reality.
-Here is how you can leverage text messaging to get the foot traffic you’re after.
+Here is how you can leverage sms marketing services to get the foot traffic you’re after.

 Always Make Sure Your Recipients Have Opted-In